 Alan Gilbert began his appointment as Director of Conducting and Orchestral Studies at The Juilliard School in the fall of 2011.
 He has been the first holder of Juilliard’s William Schuman Chair in Musical Studies since 2009.
-Mr. Gilbert is the principal teacher for all conducting majors at the School.
-Under his direction, the program is designed to create a rich and multi-faceted educational center for conductors, providing students with the necessary technical training in addition to an extensive exploration of the background and culture of music and orchestras.
+Mr. Gilbert is the principal teacher for all conducting majors at Juilliard.
+Under his direction, the program is designed to create a rich and multifaceted educational center for conductors, providing the background and culture of music and orchestras.
 Through this comprehensive approach, Mr. Gilbert aims to provide students with the insight and understanding that a modern conductor needs to meet the many and diverse demands that the profession now requires.
-Mr. Gilbert continues as holder of the Schuman Chair in which he actively has participated in coaching and performance master classes with instrumentalists, singers, and chamber ensembles, as well as conductors.
+He continues as holder of the Schuman Chair in which he actively has participated in coaching and performance master classes with instrumentalists, singers, and chamber ensembles, as well as conductors.

-Conductor Laureate of the Royal Stockholm Philharmonic Orchestra and Principal Guest Conductor of Hamburg’s NDR Symphony Orchestra, he regularly conducts leading orchestras around the world.
+Conductor laureate of the Royal Stockholm Philharmonic Orchestra and principal guest conductor of Hamburg’s NDR Symphony Orchestra, Mr. Gilbert regularly conducts leading orchestras around the world.
 He made his acclaimed Metropolitan Opera debut conducting John Adams’s Doctor Atomic in 2008, the DVD of which received a Grammy Award.
 Renée Fleming’s recent Decca recording Poèmes, on which he conducted, received a 2013 Grammy Award.
 His recordings have received top honors from the Chicago Tribune and Gramophone magazine.
-In May 2010, Mr. Gilbert received an Honorary Doctor of Music degree from The Curtis Institute of Music and in December 2011, Columbia University’s Ditson Conductor’s Award for his “exceptional commitment to the performance of works by American composers and to contemporary music.”
+In May 2010 Mr. Gilbert received an Honorary Doctor of Music degree from The Curtis Institute of Music and in December 2011, Columbia University’s Ditson Conductor’s Award for his “exceptional commitment to the performance of works by American composers and to contemporary music.”
 In 2014 he was elected to The American Academy of Arts & Sciences.